tdg5/tco_method/README.md

 end
 ```

-If you really want to get crazy, you could include the `TCOMethod::Mixin` module
+If you really want to get crazy, you can include the `TCOMethod::Mixin` module
-in the Module class and add these behaviors to all Modules and Classes.
+in the `Module` class to add these behaviors to all Modules and Classes.
 To quote
-VIM plugin author extraordinaire Tim Pope, "I don't like to get crazy."
+VIM plugin author extraordinaire, Tim Pope, "I don't like to get crazy."
 Consider
 yourself warned.

 ```ruby